teleprint-me/lehmer.c/docs/lehmer/Modular-Arithmetic.md

 $$0 \leq r < |d|$$

-We can define this as $r$ being an element within the set of all integers such that the absolute value of $|d|$ is positive:
+We can define this as for all $r$ within the set of integers such that the absolute value of $|d|$ is positive:

 $$\forall r \in \mathbb{Z}$$